FUFUGUA/GorillaLoader/README.md

-# GorillaLoader
+# GorillaLoader and GorillaInternal
-An internal cheat loader for TF2
+An internal cheat and cheat loader for TF2

 GorillaInternal released!
 The menu and functions are working great.